 Things started to move a lot quicker after that.

-The orthotics appointment came through and some specialised shoes were made.
+The orthotics appointment came through and some specialized shoes were made.

 The MP kept in touch.